cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 of the standard configuration. **These values are read only and cannot be modified from the plugins file.**

-- `configFile`: The absolute path to the config file.
+- `configFile`: The absolute path to the configuration file.
 By default, this is `<projectRoot>/cypress.json`, but may be a custom path or `false` if using the [`--config-file` flag](/guides/guides/command-line#cypress-open-config-file-lt-config-file-gt).
 - `projectRoot`: The absolute path to the root of the project (e.g.